dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 ##### Customizing the "Upload" Button

-The `onUpload` callback is triggered when the "Upload" button is pressed.
-Note that the Upload button _only appears_ if a callback function is defined for `onUpload`; otherwise, the button remains hidden.
+The `onUpload` callback triggers when the "Upload" button is pressed.
+Note that the Upload button _only appears_ if a callback function is defined for `onUpload`; the button remains hidden otherwise.

 The following example demonstrates how to upload the result image to a server: